flomotlik/blog/_posts/2012-08-14-Notification-and-Branch-Selection.markdown

 You can set up Hipchat Notifications by simply calling

-    railsonfire notifications hipchat
+    codeship notifications hipchat

 in your appliction folder.
-The command simply sets the following config parameters (which you can also set with railsonfire config add)
+The command simply sets the following config parameters (which you can also set with codeship config add)

     hipchat_key=xb9d35fhcle53n7586c09e9c1pedes
     hipchat_room=CI